-- 15. \Garden Coordinator: The Garden Coordinator is an individual at your school or organization who leads/manages the Garden Project (e.g. parent, teacher, student, community member, etc.). - a.
-First Name - b.
-Last Name - c.
-Email address: - 16. \Please explain the garden coordinator's role beyond serving as a main contact and how they will support the garden.
-[500 characters] - 17. \Please describe the gardening experience of the individuals involved in the garden.
+- 19. Garden Coordinator: The Garden Coordinator is an individual at your school or organization who leads/manages the Garden Project (e.g. parent, teacher, student, community member, etc.).

+- a.
+First Name

+- b.
+Last Name

+- c.
+Email address:

+- 20. Please explain the garden coordinator's role and how they will support the garden.
+[500 characters]

+- 21. Please describe the gardening experience of the project leaders (coordinators, teachers, staff, advisors, etc.) involved in the garden.
 If limited, please instead share the action plan for them to learn more about gardening.
+[500 characters]

-[500 characters] - 18. \Evidence shows that programs that have a Garden Committee, or a group of different stakeholders, are most successful.
+- 22. Evidence shows that programs that have a Garden Committee, or a group of different stakeholders, are most successful.
 Please share the individuals who are on your Garden Committee and their roles or, if you don't yet have a committee, please share your plans to create one.
+[1000 characters]

-[1000 characters] - 19. \Has anyone involved in the garden ever attended a School Garden training?
+- 23. Has anyone involved in the garden ever attended a Garden Educator training?
 Some examples of this include, but aren't limited to, the Edible Schoolyard Academy, Growing Gardens garden coordinator certificate program, Shelburne Farms educator workshops, local Agricultural Extension programs, or Master Gardener classes.
+(Y/N)

-(Y/N) - 20.
-If yes, which training did you attend? - 21. \Approximately how many regular adult volunteers will support the upkeep and operation of the garden?
+- 24. If yes, which training did you attend?

+- 25. Approximately how many regular adult volunteers will support the upkeep and operation of the garden?
 We understand that high school-aged students can be involved in the regular upkeep of a garden, so please feel free to include high school student volunteers in this count.
 Please do not include elementary or middle school students in this count.
+In addition, please do not include numbers from large one-time garden builds.

+- 26. How will you recruit these volunteers?

-In addition, please do not include numbers from large one-time garden builds. - 22. \How will the above number of volunteers be recruited and managed to maintain the garden over time?
-[750 characters] - 23. \What will you do to engage your community in the garden and integrate the garden into the community culture and identity?
+- 27. What will you do to engage your community in the garden and integrate the garden into the community culture and identity?
 Community could encompass the parents and families, staff, neighbors, local businesses, etc. Ideas for engagement and integration include community involvement in the garden design, garden tastings or cooking events, potlucks in the garden, farmer's markets, or any other fundraising or awareness events and communications.
+[1000 characters]

-[1000 characters] - 24. \How will you share your garden's story with the press and the public?
-Check all that apply. - a.
-Press release - b.
-Newsletter Blog (insert link)
+- 28. How will you share your garden's story with the press and the public?
+Check all that apply.

+- a.
+Press release

+- b.
+Newsletter

 - c.
+Blog (insert link)

+- d.
 Twitter (insert link)

-- d.
+- e.
 Facebook (insert link)

-- e.
+- f.
 Website (insert link)

-- f.
+- g.
 Printed or Email Parent Communication

-- g.
+- h.
 Other